github/training-kit/foundations/index.md

 {% endcapture %}{% include lab %}

 #### Details
-The GitHub Web Flow allows you to:
+The GitHub web interface allows you to interact and perform many file-affecting actions directly through your browser:

 * Browse projects
 * Start branches